LimeChain/eoslime/Readme.md

 ```
 ## Account
 ---
-Account manages a private/public key pair and has helper methods.
+Account is a class which provides you easy access to blockchain account endpoint

 #### 1. Instantiate:
 ```javascript